CleverComponents/Clever-Internet-Suite-Examples/README.md

 ## What's new

 [SFTP server (FTP+SSH)](./Delphi/SFtpServer) - The example implements a fully functional SFTP server with multi-session support, which works via the SSH File Transfer Protocol.
+FTP and SFTP client demos were fixed to display the progress information correctly for large files.

 ## Clever Internet Suite Demos for Delphi